fossabot/gitprofile/docs/README.md

 This is a **fork** and **my modified** version of [GitProfile](https://github.com/mirzasaikatahmmed) project.
 The repo is used for my public web portfolio.
 So it will be modified with some more features and customization.

-> Thank you @arifszn brother for this cool project �

 The full & upstream documentaion can be found [here](https://github.com/mirzasaikatahmmed/gitprofile/blob/main/README.md)

 ### Setting up GitHub Pages Deployment